chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

-# Using Chef Community Cookbooks with AWS OpsWorks
+# Using Chef Community Cookbooks with AWS OpsWorks Chef 12

+With the release of AWS OpsWorks Chef 12 for Linux, namespace conflicts have been resolved between OpsWorks cookbooks and Chef community cookbooks allowing people to use community cookbooks in their OpsWorks infrastructure.
+Chef is working closely with OpsWorks to integrate both products and remove the friction between workflows with either product.
+Opsworks Chef 12 for Linux takes us one step closer by enabling the use of any community cookbooks.

-In this post, I will walk through the process of using community cookbooks with AWS OpsWorks.
-We'll create a simple web application using Django.
-This isn't an in-depth guide; while I'll point out some key components to think about with a working example, prior to deploying to your environment you should ensure that you think through your specific concerns.
+In this post, I will walk through the process of using community cookbooks with OpsWorks.
+We'll use community cookbooks and ``dpaste``, an open source project that stores text snippets using Django, a free and open source web application framework written in Python.

+This isn't an in-depth guide for Python, Django, Chef, or OpsWorks; while I'll point out some key components to think about with a working example, prior to deploying to your environment you should ensure that you think through your specific concerns.
 I look forward to hearing your feedback and any modifications that you test out.

 ## Background

-Web application frameworks provide a set of components that are common across applications allowing an individual to speed up development and deployment of a web application.
-Functionality like user authentication and authorization, forms, file management, are some examples of these common components.
-These frameworks exist to speed up delivery so that you don't have to reinvent the wheel each time you want to create a site.

-Django is a free and open source web application framework written in Python.

-## Basics

-Before we get too much further, we'll talk about the basic vocabulary involved with managing applications with Chef and OpsWorks.
+Before we get too much further, let's establish a common understanding so that we can bridge the cultures between these different technologies, Chef and OpsWorks.

 ### Chef Basics